postcss/postcss/docs/api.md

 result.map.toJSON() //=> { version: 3, file: 'a.css', sources: ['a.css'], … }
 ```

-This property will has a value *only if the user does not want an inline source
+This property will have a value *only if the user does not want an inline source
 map*.
 By default, PostCSS generates inline source maps, written directly into
-the processed CSS; so by default the `map` property will be empty.
+the processed CSS.
+The `map` property will be empty by default.

 An external source map will be generated — and assigned to `map` —
 only if the user has set the `map.inline` option to `false`, or if PostCSS